Jaseci-Labs/jaseci/docs/docs/intermediate/standard-library-documentation/data-types.md

 - Dictionaries can store multi-type data

 ```
-// initialising an empty dictionary
+// initializing an empty dictionary
 a = {}

-// initialising a dictionary with data
+// initializing a dictionary with data
 a =  {"three": 3, "four": 4};

 // accessing objects in a dictionary